 Because latex contains defensive chemicals, it can be an irritant.
-Prolonged exposure can lead to an allergic response, as can multiple surgeries, or spina bifida.
+Prolonged exposure can lead to an allergic response.
 Individuals with a latex allergy are at risk for anaphylactic shock and should avoid contact.
 Some forms of latex can cause blistering of the skin, or blindness, while other plants produce a latex with reduced amounts of the allergen.
-These forms are being researched as an alternative.

 As you work in the garden, note which plants exude latex when damaged.
 And monitor your skin for reactions to this liquid plant defense.

 Crawlers with no legs, a species with no males, and broody females who keep thousands of eggs warm and safe - what are these garden pests?
 Citricola scale.

 Native to Japan and southern China, citricola scale is currently found in California, Arizona, and Maryland, and in several other countries.
 Also known as grey citrus scale, citricola scale (Coccus pseudomagnoliarum) can be found feeding on citrus and pomegranate twigs in spring and early summer, and immature scale insects can be found feeding on the underside of leaves in late summer and fall.
 In addition to feeding on pomegranate, lemon, lime, orange, and grapefruit, these sap-sucking pests also feed on elm, bay laurel, hackberry, and oleander.